arq-yuchong-li/ncs-cert-finder/README.md

 ---

 ## Notes
+* If an employee has duplicated CVs stored under different file naming conventions, the tool will treat them as separate inputs and count them multiple times
 * This tool intentionally avoids GenAI/LLMs for reliability and explainability
 * PDF-first processing is used to ensure maximum text coverage